henryisbackonline/sitegenpy/README.md

+# THIS PROJECT IS DEPRECATED
+I bit off *much* more than I could chew here.
+I'l get back to this one day, becauyse it's a cool project and I'd love to see it through, but it's taking more time than I have and tools like [Eleventy](https://11ty.dev) already exist.

+It was a nice idea.
+I'll get back to it one day.

 # Python Static Site Generator
 This repository contains a small static site generator written in Python.
 It’s a personal project designed to work for me and my needs.
 If you think it might work for you too, I encourage you to clone this repo and experiment.